NOT-LPC/notlpc-concept/content/training/Varenicline-PGD-Newcl.md

 # Varenicline PGD

-Please download and retain the Varenicline PGD
+Please download, review and retain the [Varenicline PGD](/files/Newcl-Varenicline-PGD.pdf)

 # Assessment Questions

-Please print the assessment questions and send the completed answers to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)
+Please print the [multiple-choice assessment questions](/files/Newcl-Varenicline-Multiple-Choice-Questions.pdf) and send the completed answers to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)

 Await the results.
 If you have passed you can proceed with the following steps.

 # Declaration of Competence

-Please downlaod and complete the decalaration of competence.
+Please downlaod and complete the [declaration of competence](/files/Newcl-Varenicline-Declaration-of-Competence.pdf).

 # Signup Form

-Please complete the signup form and submit with the decalartion of competence to:
+Please complete the [signup form](/files/Newcl-Varenicline-Signup.pdf) and submit with the [declaration of competence](/files/Newcl-Varenicline-Declaration-of-Competence.pdf) to:

 > > Rachel Baillie, Assistant Director Commissioning & Procurement
 > > Wellbeing, Care & Learning